aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 This way you can express
 what you `Need` to be true to continue!

-Now, we _could_ annotate this `Need` line with duvet.
-But duvet wants both the implementation
-*and* evidence that it is correct.
+We did all this work because of our specification.
+At the beginning of the talk we discussed annotating code with Duvet.
+This line would be a great candidate in most languages.
-Dafny gives us an even more powerful tool.
+But Dafny gives us more powerful tools so let's hold off on adding the annotation here.
-Stay tuned.

 ## Step 12